LeCause/linkgravity_flutter_sdk/README.md

 1. Ensure Google Play Services is available on the device
 2. The app must be installed from the Play Store (not sideloaded)
-3. Check that the SmartLink includes the `deferred_link` parameter
+3. Check that the LinkGravity link includes the `deferred_link` parameter

 ### Deep Links Not Working